xkohutka/documentation/dev-environment-setup.md

   1. [parent](https://github.com/ASICDE/asicde-parent/)
   2. [api](https://github.com/ASICDE/asicde-api)
   3. [backend](https://github.com/ASICDE/asicde-backend)

   See guide for installing project with Maven below.

+  This is not really needed, as the build server can provide you with all of the maven artifacts for the Parent and API modules.
+Hovewer if you need to make changes in the code of those modules, you still need to build them manually.

 - After installing each project, you should be able to run Spring Boot application as follows:
   1. Locate the executable application file for each of the services (`AsicdeCoreApplication`, `ParserApplication` and `RepoApplication`) and create a Run configuration as shown in the picture.